You are here:

 |10 Layer Boards||1.0mm|

 |Dielectric constant permittivity @ 1MHz||4.3 – 4.5|

 Below you can find the datasheets for the materials that are used to create your PCB.

-In the PCB Specifications section of the Design Tab of the PCB interface you can choose from a default set of standard stackups or specify a custom stackups if your PCB Assembly requires it.
+In the PCB Specifications section of the Design Tab of the PCB interface, you can choose from a default set of standard stackups or specify custom stackups if your PCB Assembly requires it.

 Custom stackups require a custom quote at this time and can not be instantly quoted through the platform.